Kandinsky painting that was auctioned during WWII is returned to Jewish heirs

 "To the extent that anything can be restored, we as a society have a moral duty to act accordingly.
 This certainly applies to the many works of art that were in the possession of Jewish citizens and were looted by Nazis or were otherwise lost to the owners," Meliani added.

-An initial attempt to regain the multimillion dollar work of art was denied by the Dutch Restitutions Committee in 2018 after a five-year investigation.
+An initial attempt to regain the multi-million dollar work of art was denied by the Dutch Restitutions Committee, in 2018, following a five-year investigation.
 The committee rules in cases of ownership of artifacts looted during Nazi occupation

 "The municipality and the heirs agree that the restitution does justice to the principle of returning works of art that were involuntarily removed from possession during the Second World War due to circumstances directly related to the Nazi regime to heirs of the then owners where possible," the museum said on Monday.